hightowe/timeshift_show_snap_sizes/README.md

 # Motivation and Results

-The motivation for this program was that running du over the timeshift USB harddrive target of my workstation foor almost 6 hours to complete and the results left a lot to be desired.
+The motivation for this program was that running du over the timeshift USB harddrive target of my workstation took almost 6 hours to complete and the results left a lot to be desired.

 By comparison, this program completes on the same drive in rougly 5 minutes